SilvanTeufel/RandomLevelGenerator_ReadMe/ReadMe.md

 FVector Scale; // Scale the Mesh

-FVector RandomRangeMinMultiplier; // X, Y, Z Min Range till the next Actor will Spawn
+FVector RandomRangeMin; // X, Y, Z Min Range till the next Actor will Spawn

-FVector RandomRangeMaxMultiplier; // X, Y, Z Max Range till the next Actor will Spawn
+FVector RandomRangeMax; // X, Y, Z Max Range till the next Actor will Spawn

 int Frequency; // How often should the Object Spawn